 Contact: Santina Ruccolo or Carla Cavallini

 UK: The Rural Centre, a community organisation promoting social and economic initiatives through EU projects, partnerships and training.
-The Rural Centre collaborates locally with Rural Support.
+The Rural Centre collaborates locally with Rural Support who are responsible for social farming in Northern Ireland.
 Contact: Heather McLaughlin

 Malta: Genista Research Foundation providing intercultural & social work with minority groups, Consultancy for SMEs, Education providing training on sustainable development and management of Genista nature reserve.

 Contact: Dr Mark Causon